danielnogueira8/whopBetTracker/README.md

 ## Seller Permissions & App Installation

-When sellers want to create and sell bets or parlays, the app must be installed on their company with the `access_pass:create` permission.
+**CRITICAL**: When sellers want to create and sell bets or parlays, the app MUST be installed on their company with the `access_pass:create` permission.

 ### For Sellers (Company Admins)